 Yes, it can happen.
 But you should understand the reason why it’s a possibility.
 Before coming in for your face-to-face consultation with the surgeon, they only saw your scalp and hair through pictures.
 This may lead to an error in judgement on the part of the surgeon.

 However, when you’re in the clinic, a physical exam will be performed before the surgery, where the surgeon will assess your donor areas and bald spots.
-If the balding area is larger than what appeared to be in the photos and your donor areas isn’t as strong, you’d be recommended a shaved hair transplant for better results.
+If the balding area is larger than what appeared to be in the photos and your donor areas aren’t as strong, you’d be recommended to shave your head for better results.

 Of course, after this assessment, the surgeon will inform you about the necessity of shaving and only proceed with it after you’ve agreed to the changes in the treatment plan.
 You shouldn’t be too worried about this prospect that’s because it doesn’t happen that commonly.

 Do You Need to Shave Your Head Before Coming In For Transplant?

 It is not recommended that you do that.
 You do not need to shave your existing hair before coming to Turkey for your hair transplant.
 In fact, if you have short hair, we’ll advise you to grow it for a few weeks before the surgery.

 That’s because, in the face-to-face consultation session, the surgeon will assess the texture, density, and overall quality of your hair and mark the areas that have low density.
 If you do shave, the surgeon won’t be able to analyse your hair type, bald spots, density, and hairline properly.